elysium-suite/aeacus/docs/fields.md

 password = "H4!b5at+kWls-8yh4Guq"
 ```

-**local**: Enables (technically, disables) remote scoring.
+**local**: Disables remote scoring.
 If no remote address is specified, this will automatically be set to true.

 ```
 local = true